Purchase Orders API

 purchase_order_items | Array | No | Line items for the PO | At least one item recommended | [] | See below |

-Each item in purchase_order_items
+Each item in purchase_order_items can include:

-Parameter | Type | Required | Description | Constraints | Example |
+| Parameter | Type | Required | Description | Constraints | Example |

 customer_name | String | No * | Name of the customer | None | "Acme Corp" |